woodbb/sudoadmin/README.md

 Password: whatever you entered when the image was started

+You might need to wait a few minutes for the LDAP server to initialize, if you get an error - wait a minute and reload the webserver.

 You can also run this on kubernetes (we do), with a PV created for your flask_sessions (so you can scale the number of pods running the web application out past 1).

 You will need to pass in the following environmental variables to the running container or pod: